Inside the Systems

 Claims processing translates medical services into payments.
 Providers describe what they did using standardized codes.
 Insurers evaluate whether the services are covered, calculate how much they'll pay based on contracts and patient cost-sharing, and issue payments or denials.

 The system serves as a gatekeeper for healthcare spending.
 Insurers use claims processing to enforce coverage rules, detect fraud, manage utilization, and control costs.
 This gatekeeping function means claims processing isn't just administrative; it's where coverage limits are actually applied.
+The American Medical Association estimates that approximately $31 billion is wasted annually on claims administration complexity, including redundant paperwork, manual processing, and resolving claim errors.

 Claims also generate data that drives healthcare economics.
 Payment rates, utilization patterns, and denial rates all emerge from claims processing.
 This data shapes everything from future premium pricing to healthcare policy debates.